johanbook/docs/docs/network/topologies.md

 # Network topologies

-Here are some different network topologies.
+There are different topologies for how a network can be setup.
+Here are a few.

 ## Ring topology